 Sextortion and similar cyber extortion schemes

 I have fielded calls from people who receive emails trying to extort them for money, threatening to release some very personal information or photos.
+E.g. videos of the victim from the victim's laptop camera while the victim is viewing sexually explicit websites.

 Here's how the scam works: